Honesty.Integrity.Professionalism. When Experience Matters 'JustCallAnts' - Anthony Rael, REMAX Denver CO Realtor

 Answer: ABSOLUTELY!

 Anyone considering the purchase of a new home should hire a realtor that can represent you in negotiations with a new home builder.
 In fact, many new Colorado home builders welcome the assistance of a cooperating real estate agent.
-Builder pays the cooperation or commission fee).
+Builders will sometimes pays a cooperation or commission, but as I said before, this is negotiable).
 For more info on new homes and new home builders - go here.

 What is title insurance & why do I need it?

 Title insurance assures that you have clear title to the home you're purchasing.
 A title search is the primary component of due diligence and is performed by the title company you choose.
-It's important to note that the SELLER pays for the buyer's title policy.
-After all, they are the ones transferring a clear title to you.
+It's important to note that the SELLER typically pays for the buyer's title policy, but this is also negotiable.

 A typical Owner's Title Policy covers Clear title to the property; Incorrect signatures on documents; Forgery, fraud; Defective recordation; Restrictive covenants; Encumbrances or judgments; Mechanic's liens and unrecorded liens; Unrecorded easements and access rights; Defects and other unrecorded documents.
 The Extended Owner's Coverage (OEC) covers: Building permit violations from previous owners; Subdivision maps; Covenant violations from previous owners; Living trusts; Structure damage from mineral extractions; Variety of encroachments and forgeries after title insurance is issued.